Ashford International Station

 Ashford also has an International Station and is part of the High Speed 1 route linking it with Paris and London.

-Although we haven't been able to find any published maps with routes around Ashford itself, there are a few beautiful walks recommended on the AllTrails website you may be interested in exploring.
+You will also find a few beautiful walks recommended on the AllTrails website you may be interested in exploring.

 There are several different cycle routes around Ashford ranging in distance.
 Why not take a look at the following routes?

 Explore Ashford - This leaflet provides information about different cycling routes around Ashford.

 Route 18 Canterbury to Tunbridge Wells Via Ashford - This is a 61 mile cycle ride.